 Roses for pergolas and arches

 You'll normally want to choose a rose of at least medium vigour for a pergola so that it's stems will reach not only directly over the top of the pergola but also spread left to right to provide good coverage and fill the space the pergola affords.
 Rambling roses may be too vigorous for all except the largest pergolas.
 For smaller arches, you'll definitely want to avoid the more vigorous climbing and rambling roses, which could overwhelm the structure.
 In both cases, the best varieties included in this section also have malleable stems to make them easier to train.
-Both pergolas and arches can provide an enchanting feature to the garden and a brilliant stage to show your roses off at their best.
+Pergolas and arches provide an enchanting feature to the garden and ideal stage to show your roses at their best.